BradHutchings/Mmojo-Server-v2/instructions/502-Package-zip.md

 ---
 ### Add Mmojo Complete UI to Package
-This script adds the Mmojo Complete user interface to the APE package.
+This script adds the Mmojo Complete user interface to the package.
 - View the script: <a href="../scripts/502-Add-Mmojo-Complete-to-Package.sh" target="_blank">502-Add-Mmojo-Complete-to-Package.sh</a>.
 - Run the script.
   ```